MycroftAI/documentation/_pages/mark-1.md

 #### Connecting to the Mark 1 via SSH

 * First, ensure that you've enabled SSH access.
+To do this hold down Mycroft's button until you see the menu.
+Twist till you see  SSH, press the button again.
+Twist to Allow, then press again.
+Mycroft will then say "SSH Logins are now allowed".
 * Ensure you know the IP address of your Mark 1 Device on your network.
 A handy way to do this is to install the IP Address **Skill**, and then Speak:

 > Hey Mycroft, what's your IP address?